snotskie/ttrpg/md/index.md

 Or you might create a Stat to represent how characters relate to a unique obstacle of the setting:

 - **💀 Hardship:** Shared narrative touchstones of the story setting that represent the town's obstacles, troubles, and adversities.
-This Stat cannot be upgraded beyond a $d4$, but can still be involved in Spark rolls and be boosted by Abilities like other Basic Stats. *E.g. for a suspense horror style setting.*
+This Stat cannot be upgraded beyond a $d4$, but can still be involved in Spark rolls and be boosted by Abilities like other Stats. *E.g. for a suspense horror style setting.*
 - **👻 Haunted:** Dark narrative touchstones representing a character's fears, a curse they can't escape, or a malevolent force that haunts them.
 This Stat begins the game as a $d10$, yet can be decreased in the same way other Stats are normally increased, down to a minimum of a $d4$.
 Players do not choose to use this Stat.
 Instead, whenever the thing that haunts them is present (whether the character is aware of its presence or not), after the character has performed a roll, they then roll their Haunted Stat and subtract its value from the original roll's result.
 This Stat's die bumps as normal. *E.g. for a Poe style setting.*

 ---
 <!-- _class: guide -->

 - **🌳 Hardy:** Shared narrative touchstones emerging from each session's obstacles that represent the players' combined efforts against the challenges they have faced.
 This Stat is shared by all players at the table, and it cannot be upgraded by the normal means.
 Instead, it begins each session as a $d4$.
 When a player fails a Check or loses a Contest against a non-player character, this Stat upgrades to the next die size, to a maximum of a $d10$.
-Any player may choose to use the Hardy die instead of one of their other Stat dice for any roll; when they do, this Stat returns to a $d4$. *E.g. for a coming of age style setting.*
+Any player may choose to use the Hardy die instead of one of their other Stat Dice for any roll; when they do, this Stat returns to a $d4$. *E.g. for a coming of age style setting.*
 - **⚫ Haze:** Dark narrative touchstones representing a character's descent into madness or confusion.
 This die begins the game as a $dc1$ and is only increased when the character fails certain Checks or loses certain Contests against the ever-present darkness, at which point it increases by one capped die size.
-When another character makes an action against this character, that other character may choose to use this character's Haze Stat die instead of their own usual die for the roll. *E.g. for a psychological horror style setting.*
+When another character makes an action against this character, that other character may choose to use this character's Haze Stat Die instead of their own usual die for the roll. *E.g. for a psychological horror style setting.*

 ---
 <!-- _class: guide -->